 In order for it to work effectively, it’s helpful if it can track the location of the device that someone may be using to help them navigate.

-It’s interesting how Google tracks your location.
+It’s interesting how Google tracks your location history.
 I’ve noticed that after I take a photo near a business, Google will sometimes ask if I would like to upload that photo to the business listing for that business.
 Sometimes the photos aren’t relevant to the business I’ve taken them near, such as a photo of an Agave Plant that I took near a Seaside Market in Cardiff-by-the-Sea, California.

 Google seems to like the idea of saving location history for people who might search for different types of businesses, and a recent patent that I wrote about described how Google might start using distances from a location history as a ranking signal (as opposed to a static distance from a desktop computer.)
 I wrote about that in Google to Use Distance from Mobile Location History for Ranking in Local Search.